Bhavith-Chandra/MoDVPN/README.md

 # Serverless

-modvpn uses Serverless computing model, where a Linux based WireGuard server is provisioned on public cloud providers when app requests to connect to VPN.
+modvpn uses a Serverless computing model, where a Linux-based WireGuard server is provisioned on public cloud providers when app requests to connect to VPN.
 And server is deprovisioned when app requests to disconnect from VPN.

 All of it happens with a single click or tap on the UI, or a single command on terminal.